|

 the treatment of medieval Christianity, knighthood, and chivalry

-in The Lay of
+in The Lay of the

-the Last Minstrel, Ivanhoe, The
+Last Minstrel, Ivanhoe,

-Monastery, The
+The Monastery,

-Abbot, and The
+and The Talisman.

 Irvine,

-Robert P. 'Enlightenment, Agency and Romance: The
+Robert P. 'Enlightenment, Agency and Romance: The Case

-Theory, 30.1 (2000), 29-54.
+30.1 (2000), 29-54.

 Explores